Resume Builder » Resources » How to Write a Resume in 2026 (Step by Step Guide With Examples)

 Replenish the shop floor.

-Organize stockroom and keep inventory of items.
+Organize the stockroom and keepinventory of items.

 Process cash and card payments.

-Process, restock, label, and tagitems delivered to the store.
+Process, restock, label, and tag items delivered to the store.

-Leadership abilities
+Leadership skills

-Basic math skills
+Basic math and computer skills

 Attention to detail